cloudify-cosmo/docs.getcloudify.org/content/cli/snapshots.md

 ### restore

-Usage: `cfy snapshots restore [OPTIONS] SNAPSHOT_ID`
+Usage: `cfy snapshots restore [OPTIONS] SNAPSHOT_ID --tenant-name`

-Restore a manager to its previous state
+Restore a manager to its previous state, or restore a version 3.x snapshot to a tenant on Cloudify Manager 4.x (i.e migration)

-`SNAPSHOT_ID` is the id of the snapshot to use for restoration.archive
+`SNAPSHOT_ID` is the id of the snapshot to use for restoration.archive<br>
+`--tenant-name` is the name of the tenant on which the restoration is to be made

 #### Optional flags